You’ve most likely been there before… You curl your lashes using what you believe is a terrific curler, and they’re back to normal in seconds!

 How long does it take to develop a single eyelash?

-While eyelash length varies from person to person, as you will learn in our classic lash extension course, the typical lash has a lifetime of four months.
+While eyelash length varies from person to person, the typical lash has a lifetime of four months.

 What causes our lashes to curl?